-The City will continue to provide reports on the budget status to the Council, City departments, and DuPont's citizens.
+The City will continue to provide reports on the budget status to the Council, City departments, and DuPont's residents.
 Spending figures are projected and compared to budgeted appropriations on a monthly basis.
 These reports are reviewed on a monthly basis by the affected departments, the Finance Director, and the City Administrator.
 If fund projections exceed appropriations, an explanation must be provided by the appropriate department along with a course of action to correct the situation.
 Every effort is made to stay within budget.
 Any potential overruns in the bottom line will be documented for Council review for budget amendment consideration.
-Additionally quarterly reports are prepared and presented to Council showing not only the current fiscal year but also the projections for the next five years.
+Additionally quarterly reports are prepared and presented to Council showing the current fiscal year.